Sir Malcolm Rifkind to chair Committee into the Future of Commonwealth Studies at UoL

 The Committee will have three key objectives:

-- To consider future provision at the University of London for Commonwealth Studies in terms of focus, purpose, structure and functions;
+- To consider future provision at the University of London for Commonwealth Studies;

-- To recommend partnerships to support scholarship in this area and ensure its relevance and impact;
+- To recommend partnerships to support scholarship in this area;

-- To identify potential viable sources of sustainable funding beyond the University and short-term research grants.
+- To identify potential viable sources of sustainable funding for Commonwealth Studies, beyond that which is available from the University or short-term research grants.

 The first meeting of the Committee is expected to be in January 2021 with work concluded by the end of June 2021.